When you are ready for something better than the latest diet

 - Treats – 250 calories

-Looking at the MyPlate picture and the list to the left you can see that the food pyramid has gotten much more detailed and focused on increasing the amount of vegetables and fiber in the diet.
-The “five a day of fruits and vegetables” has turned into “nine a day”!
+Looking at the MyPlate picture and the list to the left you can see that the food pyramid has transformed into a more detailed and focused MyPlate plan.
+It has upped the vegetables and fiber in the diet, “five a day of fruits and vegetables” has turned into “nine a day”!

 Changes from the Food Pyramid

-Before the Millennium Americans were meeting their servings of vegetables mostly through french fries and iceberg lettuce.
-The pyramid wrongly assumed people were eating a variety of vegetables and was lambasted for that assumption.
-Now MyPlate spells everything out in great detail!
+Studies done around the Millennium showed that Americans were getting their servings of vegetables as french fries and iceberg lettuce.
+The pyramid designers had wrongly assumed people were eating a variety of vegetables and they were lambasted for that assumption.
+Now MyPlate spells out the need for a variety of vegetables!

 Another major recommendation is to limit added sugar to less than 10% of calories or 10-12 tsp of sugar for most of us.
 Even healthy looking beverages like vitamin water can be loaded with sugar.
 See my post on sugar in drinks for more information.
 When you look at a food label 5g sugar is the same as a teaspoon of sugar.